 Information

 This covers Saikouisen knowledge questions.
 A comprehensive list of what has been asked before is here.
 For further research, see the official Saikouisen website.
-I’m not sure to what level the English exam will take this, what I would suggest is perusing the Saikouisen website with Google Translate on to learn more about them.
+The English exams have both asked about important positions and title holders, and not asked at all on a later test, preferring to as short answers, so this section may be of varying importance to study. what I would suggest is perusing the Saikouisen-USA website, particularly on the Title Holders section, on to learn more about them.

 Making mnemonics may help you.
 For example, some from the 2024 season: